lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 ### Filtered metagenome assemblies contain distinct microbial genomes systematically reoccuring in the _Azolla_ genus
 The double filtered assemblies contain numerous bacterial contigs of each _Azolla_ species sampled here (+@fig:fig3_filter_length_distributions Bacteria).
 Next, we take a genus perspective and compare these assemblies by the taxonomy and abundance, now counting scaffolds rather than contigs.
-Bacterial scaffolds in all doublefiltered assemblies had a median length of 5671 bp; hence, bacterial genomes in the assembly are highly fragmented.
+Bacterial scaffolds in all double filtered assemblies had a median length of 5671 bp; hence, bacterial genomes in the assembly are highly fragmented.
 Despite this fragmentation, scaffolds group into approximate bacterial genomes quite distinctly when examining them by their abundance, length, and taxonomy as determined by CAT (+@fig:fig3_Azolla_genus_metagenome_order).
 The genomes can be recognised as clusters of scaffolds with equal abundance and taxonomy but varying scaffold length (+@fig:fig3_Azolla_genus_metagenome_order).
 All samples but the no-cyano sample (+@fig:fig3_Azolla_genus_metagenome_order Azfil_minuscyano) show the most abundant species in the metagenome is a Nostocales cyanobacterium (+@fig:fig3_Azolla_genus_metagenome_order cyan blue).